krose/nordpoolspotr/README.md

 Not much..
 Just a single function package that wraps the NordPool Spot API.

 The package is just a pet project and in early beta.
 Changes can happen, but I'm also very open for suggestions.
+The project was inspired by the [Python](https://github.com/kipe/nordpool) library.

 Check out how it works...